Burkitt Lymphoma in Children

 - Immunodeficiency-associated.
 This type mostly affects those with HIV infection.
 The lymph nodes, bone marrow, and brain and spinal cord (central nervous system) are often affected.

-Who is at risk for Burkitt lymphoma?In children, Burkitt lymphoma is more common in boys between 5 and 10 years of age.
+Which children are at risk for Burkitt lymphoma?In children, Burkitt lymphoma is more common in boys between 5 and 10 years of age.

-What causes Burkitt lymphoma?
+What causes Burkitt lymphoma in a child?

 Like other types of NHL, the exact cause of Burkitt lymphoma is not known.
 Genes and some viral infections may increase a child’s risk of having Burkitt lymphoma.
 The viruses that are linked to Burkitt lymphoma include: